AliSoftware/OHHTTPStubs/README.md

 ### Stub only requests to your WebService

-This is typically used in your Unit Tests to stub specific requests targeted to a given host or WebService for example.
+This is typically useful in your Unit Tests to only stub specific requests targeted to a given host or WebService, for example.

 With the code below, only requests to the `mywebservice.com` host will be stubbed.
 Requests to any other host will hit the real world: